bhoov/distributed_DAM/README.md

   <figcaption>Figure 1: The Distributed Representation for Dense Associative Memory (DrDAM) approximates both the energy and fixed-point dynamics of the traditional Memory Representation for Dense Associative Memory (MrDAM) while having a parameter space of constant size.</figcaption>
 </figure>

 This repository contains the code for recreating all experiments of the main paper.
-All reported results were created on a single L40s GPU with ~48GB of VRAM.
+Unless otherwise noted, all reported results were created on a single L40s GPU with ~48GB of VRAM.

 ## Installation
 ```bash